webix-hub/docs/data/desktop/add_delete.md

 component.
 Again, specify everything by their ID.
 It's a common rule for all methods and event handlers.

 [Form](desktop/form.md) and [HtmlForm](desktop/htmlform.md) components have different code for input fields - look for the library's [text](desktop/controls.md#text) control and standard html input respectively.
-It means that different methoods are used to get data from them:
+It means that different methods are used to get data from them:

 {{snippet
 Adding Data from JS Form